-The email seems harmless enough, in which the user is told they will receive $300-$400 per week to simply drive around with advertising on their cars.
-At first, only your contact information is requested.
+The email initially seems harmless enough, in which the recipient is told they will receive $300-$400 per week to simply drive around with advertising on their cars.
+At first, the sender only requests your basic contact information, presumably in an attempt to appear as benign as possible.
 The scammer will then offer to send you a check for a large amount, such as $1800.
 They’ll tell you to deposit the check, take out your first week of pay, and wire the rest to a graphic house which will customize the wrap for your car.

-And they’ll pressure you to wire that money quickly… because the check is fake.
+And they’ll pressure you to wire that money quickly because the check is fake – and it will bounce.

-Unsuspecting victims will deposit this bogus check and wire money out of their account to the scammer before the check has cleared.
+Unsuspecting victims deposit this bogus check and wire money out of their account to the scammer (posing as a graphic house) before the check has cleared.
 When the check finally bounces, the victim has lost whatever money they wired out.

 Below are a couple of sample emails we’ve seen in this car wrap scam.
 The first is an initial email, and the second is a follow-up email after we took the bait for another variant to see what they’d say next.

 Subject: Participate In the Redbull Car Advertisement Agent (BE PAID TO DRIVE)

 We are currently seeking to employ individuals world wide.
 How would you like to make money by simply driving your car advertising for RED BULL.